IBM/db2forzosdeveloperextension-about/docs/tuning-sql-queries/advanced-tuning-environment-options.md

 ## Creating EXPLAIN tables

 Db2 uses [EXPLAIN tables](https://www.ibm.com/docs/en/db2-for-zos/13?topic=tables-explain) to store information about SQL statements, access paths, and other elements that can affect SQL performance.
-The tuning connection profile needs its own set of EXPLAIN tables
+The tuning connection profile needs its own set of EXPLAIN tables.

 1. Click three vertical dots at the end of the tuning connection profile you just created, and select **Create EXPLAIN tables**.
 The **Create EXPLAIN tables** window opens.